Treatment

 Your first appointment

-As osteopaths, we take an integrated approach to your health care and we therefore require a lot of information from you to help us accurately understand your complaint and then work to provide you with the most suitable treatment.
-Firstly, we will ask you for a comprehensive history of your current complaint.
-Then we will ask about your medical history, including questions about previous surgery and illnesses, family history, medications and lifestyle.
+Our Adelaide Osteopaths take an holistic approach to your health.
+We, therefore, require a lot of information from you to help us accurately understand your problem and then work to provide you with the most suitable treatment.
+At your initial consultation, we will ask for a comprehensive history of your complaint.
+We will need to know about your medical history, including any previous surgery and illnesses, your family history, and details about medications and your lifestyle.

-After we have understood the details of your complaint and your medical and health history we will need to do a physical examination.
-Osteopaths do careful and skilled examination by touch, picking up details that help us determine areas of inflammation, joint restriction, muscular tightness and other tissue changes that may be relevant to your complaint.
-Assessing how your well body moves both actively and passively also gives us important information.
-Our detailed examination will involve looking closely at the affected region and then assessing it in the context of the rest of your body.
-Any important functional tests will also be performed, such as a neurological assessment.
+We will need to do a physical examination.
+Osteopaths do skilled examination by touch, looking for details that help us determine areas of joint restriction, muscular tightness, inflammation, and other changes that may be related to your current complaint.
+Our physical examination will involve careful consideration of the painful region and assessing it in relation to the rest of your body.
+We may also need to performed other tests, such as a neurological examination.

-After the examination we will have a good idea as to what has happened and will discuss with you how best to address the issue.
-Occasionally the next step will be a visit to your GP or another health care professional, but in most cases, with your consent, we will be able to start osteopathic care so you can start feeling better.
+Following the physical examination we will have a good idea as to what has happened and will discuss with you how best to address the issue.
+In most cases, with your consent, we will then be able to start osteopathic treatment so you can start feeling better.

 FAQs